 The DTC Business track starts off with highlights from the Wine Visitor Profile Study, currently under way in four major wine regions of Oregon.
 The Know Your Visitor panel, moderated by Vanessa Hadick, marketing director at Sokol Blosser Winery, will discuss how to use these new insights to attract quality visitation to your tasting room and partner with other organizations to find common ground in bringing them to your area.

 The afternoon of the first day features two mini-sessions focused on being laser-focused about your approach.
 Connect, Invite, Close: The Art of Selling shares effective techniques for sealing the deal on wine club memberships and features Susie Tucker, DTC trainer and educator at VingDirect.
-NYU Professor Kristina Libby will follow with a discussion on why You Don’t Need Social Media Unless You Are Doing It Right.
+This will be followed by a discussion on why You Don’t Need Social Media Unless You Are Doing It Right.

 The second day of DTC sessions delves deep into the nitty-gritty of running your consumer-facing channel for maximum results.
 Two Oregon direct sales mavens, Carrie Kalscheuer of A to Z Wineworks and REX HILL and Hallie Whyte of Soter Vineyards and North Valley Vineyards, will host a Best Practices for DTC Managers seminar aimed at equipping you to recruit, hire, train and retain the best hospitality people for your brand.